catalyst-team/classification/README.md

 ```

 ### 1.6 Finding best start LR with LrFinder
+Rut trainig with callback LRFinder to find the optimal learning rate range for your model and dataset.
 ```bash
 export LOGDIR=$(pwd)/logs/lrfinder
 docker run -it --rm --shm-size 8G --runtime=nvidia \